aaronik/GPTModels.nvim/README.md

 * Add copilot support ..
 Very hard as it turns out
 * Protect against opening windows many times?
 * Figure out how to test nui border text and test all the titles
-* A nice architectural feature would be to just have a method like safe_render_code_from_store and it just renders all of code from the store.
-  Same with chat, and all the bufnrs and winids are put into the store on open.
-* Gracefully handle when ollama isn't installed or running
+* Gracefully handle when ollama isn't running
+* Show all curl errors in user window.
+Sad path here is unhelpful at best.
 * Logging the errors instead of showing them in the window was the wrong way, I just want to handle as many as possible in the provider.
+    * Provider errors might be alright to just log, actually, making sure all known ones are handled..
 * Remove openai models when OPENAI_API_KEY is not set?

 #### Bugs